 Bonjour dear couples!
-This editorial means a lot to me because I of course designed the stationery, but I also planned and worked on the concept.
+This editorial means a lot to me because planned and worked on the concept.
 From the unique blue plissé wedding gown to the stunning florals, there were so many exquisite and timeless details that brought this inspiration shoot together, and the fine art wedding photographer Anja Schneemann captured them beautifully.
-So if you´re getting married near Frankfurt or in this stunning venue „Alleesaal“, in Bad Schwalbach, you will find below a list of amazing wedding vendors who will help you have the wedding you dream of!
+If you´ re getting married near Frankfurt or in this stunning venue „Alleesaal“, in Bad Schwalbach, don´t miss this Something Blue Wedding with Toile de Jouy Details!

 The Venue: Guests from all over Europe and abroad have stayed in the former „Hotel Alleesaal“, including Tsarina Marie of Russia in 1864 and Empress Elisabeth of Austria in 1897.
 Built in the classical style in 1820/21, the beautiful historical salons of „Alleesaal“ in Bad Schwalbach Germany shine again in their former glory after major restoration.
 This dreamy wedding and event venue has everything a bride may dream of for a fairy tale romantic wedding or reception.
 The rooms are decorated with rich neoclassical decorations in stucco and paintings on silk.
 There is a branch of the registration office in the venue so that civil weddings can take place directly in those stunning salons.